What is laser eye surgery?

 - whether you will be able to play contact sports

-- whether a second operation will be necessary, and if it is included in the initial cost.
+- whether a second operation is needed, and if it is included in the cost

 After laser eye surgery